 H2O Everywhere You Go

 This probably won’t come as much of a revelation to you, but servers get hot while in use.
 Use a lot of servers at once in a data center, and you can produce some serious heat.
 That means they need to have some serious climate control in place to keep the servers from overheating.
-Now, any center that is even halfway competent is going to have either air conditioning units and/or water chillers to control temperatures and keep everything running smoothly, so at this stage you don’t have to worry so much about whether or not there is a cooling system in place.
-If you’re seriously considering a center, then you already know it has temp control.
+Nowadays, the majority of centers with even a hint of competence have air conditioning units installed (if interested, check out air conditioning installers birmingham) to control temperature and keep the facility running smoothly.
+If you’re seriously considering a center, then you may have to ensure that it has a temp control system.

 How the center you’re visiting puts the big freeze on is something worth looking into deeper, though.
 Water chilling is an energy-efficient method of getting the job done, but it brings with it a new consideration: potential leakage.
 Even if there aren’t chillers in place, there had better be a fire sprinkler system in the center, which means another potential leak source.

 Wherever there are water pipes – inside and outside of the world of colocation – there is the potential for them to leak.
 That’s not to say you should avoid water-chilled centers, just that you need to poke around a bit more.
 Ask the provider what the perimeter water damn and floor drain situation is, as these elements will help to mitigate any potential damage in the event of a leak.
 If there are drains, find out exactly how the system is designed to be used to protect your data.
 Follow up by inquiring if they have check valves in place in the drainage system to prevent water from backing up from storm drains and city water services.
-The likelihood of that happening may be small, but you want your center prepared for all contingencies.
-So ask away.
+Conversely, if the existing drainage system is leaking and clogging multiple times, consider installing proper drainage system.

 Wetting Your Whistle